PaddlePaddle/book/06.label_semantic_roles/README.en.md

 | predicate_dict | predicate dictionary, total 3162 predicates |
 | emb | a pre-trained word vector lookup table, 32-dimentional |

-We trained in the English Wikipedia language model to get a word vector lookup table used to initialize the SRL model.
-During the SRL model training process, the word vector lookup table is no longer updated.
-About the language model and the word vector lookup table can refer to [word vector](https://github.com/PaddlePaddle/book/blob/develop/word2vec/README.md) tutorial.
-There are 995,000,000 token in training corpus, and the dictionary size is 4900,000 words.
+We trained a language model on the English Wikipedia to get a word vector lookup table used to initialize the SRL model.
+While training the SRL model, the word vector lookup table is no longer updated.
+To learn more about the language model and the word vector lookup table, please refer to the tutorial [word vector](https://github.com/PaddlePaddle/book/blob/develop/word2vec/README.md).
+There are 995,000,000 tokens in the training corpus, and the dictionary size is 4900,000 words.
 In the CoNLL 2005 training corpus, 5% of the words are not in the 4900,000 words, and we see them all as unknown words, represented by `<unk>`.

-Get dictionary, print dictionary size:
+Here we fetch the dictionary, and print its size:

 ```python
 import math